davis-andy/Python/CIS 014 - C++ Programming (in Python)/Assignment 10/README.md

 Generalizing this your system is capable of suggesting people to meet at the nearest common waypoint on the path to the same destination.
 Each path is a linked list.

-Write the following program that outputs the closest common waypoint from any given two path input, Node* A and Node* B:
+Write the following program that outputs the closest common waypoint from any given two path input, Node A and Node B:

 <pre>
-class CIS14 {
+class CIS14:
-public:
-    Node* getClosestCommonWaypoint(Node* A, Node* B);
+    def getClosestCommonWaypoint(self, Node A, Node B) -> Node:
 };
 </pre>

-Supposedly each of these waypoints is represented in the C++ class as follows, with each waypoint having just one value (integer) and the pointer pointing to the adjacent (next) waypoint:
+Supposedly each of these waypoints is represented in the Python class as follows, with each waypoint having just one value (integer) and the pointer pointing to the adjacent (next) waypoint:

 <pre>
-class Node {
+class Node:
-public:
-    int value;
+    value: int
-    Node* next;
+    next: Node
-    Node(int v) : value(v), next(NULL) {}
+    Node(v: int) : value(v), next(NULL)
-};
 </pre>

 **Hints:**

 * How you create your test cases is completely up to you - this is just a suggestion.
 Your Node instance with any arbitrary value you want it to have can be instantiated on stack.
-Similarly your link list of two nodes can be created as follows (note each list ends with a nullptr at its destination):
+Similarly, your link list of two nodes can be created as follows:

 <pre>
-Node a(10), a1(11);
-a.next=&a1; a1.next=nullptr;
+a, a1 = Node(10), Node(11)
+a.next=a1; a1.next=NULL;
 </pre>

 **Constraints and Assumptions:**